 Battersby Law Group licensing intellectual property attorney lawyer Gregory Battersby

 Greg Battersby, who has practiced law for more than 40 years, is one of the most respected names in the field of intellectual property law and licensing.
-Since 1995, he has served as the general counsel for the International Licensing Industry Merchandisers’ Association (“LIMA”) and, in 2009, was inducted into its Licensing Hall of Fame -- the first (and only) practicing attorney to have ever achieved that honor.
+Since 1995, he has served as the general counsel for the International Licensing Industry Merchandisers’ Association (“LIMA”) (renamed Licensing International in 2019) and, in 2009, was inducted into its Licensing Hall of Fame -- the first (and only) practicing attorney to have ever achieved that honor.
 Watch his acceptance speech below.

 Greg has also been an officer, member of the Board of Directors and chairman of the Publications Committee of the New York Intellectual Property Law Association and is admitted to practice in Connecticut, New York and as a Patent Attorney before the U.S.P.T.O.